 Mr. Woolridge was formerly a Managing Director of Barings Real Estate Advisers, LLC ("Barings"), the real estate investment unit of Barings LLC, a global asset management firm.
 Mr. Woolridge most recently served as Head of the U.S. Capital Markets for Equity Real Estate Funds at Barings.
-Mr. Woolridge previously served as Vice President and Managing Director and Head of Debt Capital Markets - Equities of Cornerstone Real Estate Advisers LLC (prior to its rebranding under the Barings name) ("Cornerstone") from January 2013 to September 2016 and as Vice President Special Servicing from January 2010 to January 2013.
+Mr. Woolridge previously served as Vice President and Managing Director and Head of Debt Capital Markets-Equities of Cornerstone Real Estate Advisers LLC (prior to its rebranding under the Barings name) ("Cornerstone") from January 2013 to September 2016 and as Vice President Special Servicing from January 2010 to January 2013.
 Prior to joining Cornerstone, Mr. Woolridge served as a Managing Director of Babson Capital Management LLC ("Babson") from January 2000 to January 2010.
 Prior to joining Babson, Mr. Woolridge served as Director of Loan Originations and Assistant Regional Director of MassMutual Financial Group from September 1982 to January 2000.
 Since 2009, Mr. Woolridge has served on the University of Massachusetts (UMass) Board of Trustees and has previously served as Chairman of the Board and as Chairman of the Board's Committee on Administration and Finance.
-Mr. Woolridge has also served on the UMass Foundation's investment committee and as a trustee for the University of Massachusetts Global since 2021.
+Mr. Woolridge has served as trustee for University of Massachusetts Global since 2021.
 Since 2022, Mr. Woolridge has served as a director of Trumbull Property Income Fund and Fallon Health.
-Mr. Woolridge previously served on the Board of Trustees of Baystate Health from 2005 to 2016. which included service as Chairman of the Board and on the Board's compensation, finance, governance and strategy committees.
+Mr. Woolridge has also served on the UMass Foundation's investment committee since 2021.
+Mr. Woolridge previously served on the Board of Trustees of Baystate Health from 2005 to 2016, which included service as Chairman of the Board and on the Board's compensation. finance, governance and strategy committees.
+Mr. Woolridge joined the boards of directors of the Company, OBDC II, OTF, OCIC and OTIC in November 2021.
+Mr. Woolridge previously served on the board of directors of OBDE from November 2021 until January 2025 and on the board of directors of OTF II from November 2021 until March 2025.
 Mr. Woolridge holds a B.S. from the University of Massachusetts at Amherst and is a Certified Commercial Investment Member.
-Mr. Woolridge joined the boards of the Company, ORCC II, ORCC III, ORCIC, ORTF, ORTIC, and ORTF II in November 2021.

-The Company believes Mr. Woolridge's numerous management positions and broad experiences in the financial services sector provide him with skills and valuable insight in handling complex financial transactions and issues, all of which make him well qualified to serve on the Board.
+The Company believes Mr. Woolridge's numerous management positions and broad experiences in the asset management and financial services sectors provide him with skills and valuable insight in handling complex financial transactions and issues, all of which makes him well qualified to serve on the Board of Directors.

-Incumbent Class II Directors
+Class II Directors Terms Expiring 2027:

-Terms Expiring 2024:

-Name, Address, and Age (1) Position(s) held with the Company Principal Occupation(s) During the Past 5 Years Term of Office and Length of Time Served (2) Number of Companies in Fund Complex (3) Overseen by Director Other Directorships Held by Director or Nominee for Director
+Name, Address, and Age (1) Position(s) held with the Company Principal Occupation(s) During the Past 5 Years Term of Office and Length of Time Served (2) Number of Companies in Fund Complex (3) Overseen by Director Other Directorships Held by Director or Nominee for Director Independent Directors Christopher M. Temple, 57 Director President of DelTex Capital LLC Class II Director since 2016; Term expires in 2027 • OBDC II OTF OCIC OTIC Melissa Weiler, 60 Director Private Investor Managing Director and member of the Management Committee of Crescent Capital Group (through 2020) Class II Director since 2021; Term expires in 2027 • OBDC II OTF OCIC OTIC Jefferies Financial Group, Inc.

-Independent Directors

-Christopher M. Temple, 55 Director President of DelTex Capital Class II Director 7 ORCC II

-55 LLC since 2016; Term expires in 2024 ORCC III

-ORTF

-ORCIC

-ORTIC

-ORTF II

-Plains All American Pipeline Company

-Melissa Weiler, 58 Director Private Investor Class II Director since 2021, Term expires in 2024 7 ORCC II

-Managing Director and member of the Management Committee of Crescent Capital ORCC III

-ORTF

-ORCIC

-Group ORTIC

-ORTF II

-Jefferies Financial Group, Inc.

-(1) (2) (3) The address for each director is c/o Owl Rock Capital Corporation, 399 Park Avenue, 37th Floor, New York, New York 10022.
+The address for each director is c/o Blue Owl Capital Corporation, 399 Park Avenue, 37th Floor, New York, New York 10022.
 Directors serve for three-year terms and until their successors are duly elected and qualified.
-The term "Fund Complex" refers to the Owl Rock BDCs.
+The term "Fund Complex" refers to the Blue Owl BDCs.
 Directors and officers who oversee the funds in the Fund Complex are noted.
+(1) (2) (3)